Generic Name: Risperidone Orally Disintegrating Tablets (ris PER i done)

 - This medicine may affect being able to get pregnant.
 This effect goes back to normal when the drug is stopped.
 If you have questions, talk with the doctor.

-- Taking Risperdal M-Tab (risperidone orally disintegrating tablets) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Risperdal M-Tab (risperidone orally disintegrating tablets) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Risperdal M-Tab) best taken?